shishenyxx/DeepMosaic/README.md

 </summary>

+The following steps could be performed in a command line shell environment (Linux, Mac, Windows subsystem linux etc., whichever have the computational resource and >20G storage to run DeepMosaic)

 ## Step 1.
 Install DeepMosaic

 Make sure you have <b>git-lfs</b> installed in your environment (download [git-lfs](https://github.com/git-lfs/git-lfs/releases/), unzip the tar.gz and put the binary file ```git-lfs``` in your bin folder/your $PATH, and run ```git lfs install``` to initialize git-lfs, you only need to do it once) to be able to download this repository correctly.